Automating SOC 2 Compliance: From 6 Months to 6 Weeks

 The 6-Week SOC 2 Timeline

-- Week 1-2: Gap Assessment - Load the SOC 2 framework in Comply.
-Walk through each control and mark current status.
-Identify gaps immediately instead of discovering them during the audit.
+- Week 1-2: Gap Assessment - Walk through each SOC 2 control and mark current status.
+CVEasy gives you an immediate, prioritized read on your vulnerability and exposure posture so you identify gaps now instead of discovering them during the audit.

 - Week 3-4: Remediation - Address non-compliant controls.
-Implement missing policies, enable MFA where it's off (BTA Identity tracks this), configure logging (BTA SIEM generates evidence), set up incident response playbooks (BTA SOAR).
+Implement missing policies, enable MFA where it's off, fix the exploitable vulnerabilities CVEasy surfaced, and stand up incident response procedures.

 - Week 6: Readiness Review - Generate the compliance report.
 Every control shows status with evidence attached.
 Hand the report to your auditor as the starting point, not the end goal.